Surgery for Prostate Cancer

 At NYU Langone’s Perlmutter Cancer Center, doctors may suggest active surveillance for prostate cancer when tumors are low-risk.
 But surgery to remove the prostate, known as radical prostatectomy, may be recommended for men with cancer that hasn’t spread to the lymph nodes, the bones, or other organs.
-Factors considered may also include a man’s age, life expectancy, or other health conditions, and whether the cancer is fast- or slow-growing.
+Doctors also consider a man’s age, life expectancy, or other health conditions, and whether the cancer is fast- or slow-growing.
 The goal of surgery is to eliminate the cancer by removing the prostate.

-When removing the prostate, NYU Langone surgeons in most cases carefully preserve the bundle of nerves close to the prostate, provided that doing so doesn’t interfere with the doctor’s ability to control the cancer.
+When removing the prostate, our surgeons can in most cases preserve the bundle of nerves close to the prostate, as long as doing so doesn’t interfere with the doctor’s ability to control the cancer.
 These nerves control erectile function, and doctors at NYU Langone first identified them in the 1980s.

 In a radical prostatectomy, the prostate gland is surgically removed along with the adjacent seminal vesicles, the small structures connected to the prostate that assist in making semen.
 A surgeon may also remove the pelvic lymph nodes at the same time as the prostate—a procedure known as a pelvic lymphadenectomy—to determine if the cancer has spread beyond the prostate.
 The decision to perform a pelvic lymphadenectomy is based on the risk that the cancer has spread to the lymph nodes.
 Lymph nodes are located throughout the body and are part of the lymphatic system that helps rid the body of toxins and waste.

 Open Radical Prostatectomy

-In open radical prostatectomy, an NYU Langone surgeon makes a small incision between the belly button and the pubic bone.
+In open radical prostatectomy, a surgeon makes a small incision between the belly button and the pubic bone.
 Our surgeons pioneered the development of this technique, called a nerve-sparing radical retropubic prostatectomy.

-The cavernous nerves, which control erectile function, are located very close to the prostate en route to the penis.
-These very delicate nerves may become damaged if meticulous care is not taken to preserve them.
-In cases where the cancer is growing through the prostate capsule, a membrane that surrounds the prostate gland, the nerves may need to be removed in order to ensure cancer control is not compromised.
+The cavernous nerves, which control erectile function, are located very close to the prostate.
+These delicate nerves may become damaged if meticulous care is not taken to preserve them.
+In cases where the cancer is growing through the prostate capsule, a membrane that surrounds the prostate gland, the nerves may need to be removed in order to ensure that the cancer can be fully controlled.